lindelaniM/Python-Week-1/README.md

 print(MyCandidates.get("candidate1"))

 #Function
-Functions takes input and produces output
+.Functions takes input and produces output
-A functions can be given a set of instructions
+.A functions can be given a set of instructions
-In python, functions can be defined using the ‘def’ command Every function must have a function name, arguments which are optional, and the function body
+.In python, functions can be defined using the ‘def’ command .Every function must have a function name, arguments which are optional, and the function body